sinaatalay/sinaatalay.com/src/posts/design_and_construction_of_a_dynamometer.md

 [](#tbl-torqueTest) shows the values obtained from the measurements and calculated torque values.
 The data fitted with [Equation 4](#eq-torquevsi).
 The data points and regression line are plotted in [](#fig-torqueTest). $K_{T,l}$ turned out to be 0.0084 (N·m)/A.

-Table: Data table of current vs. torque measurement. { #tbl-torqueTest }
+Table: Data table for torque constant measurement. { #tbl-torqueTest }

 | Current (A) | Torque (Nmm) |
 | ----------- | ------------ |